 Found 20 - 30 results of 72 programs matching keyword "space"

+In today's webcast, Exploratorium hosts Ron Hipschman and Robyn Higdon will look at the tools and technology on the robotic arm of the Mars rover, Curiosity.
+What are some of the scientific instruments and capabilities of NASA's newest rover on Mars?
+Watch as comedian/musician Reggie Watts improvises an ending to the Mars webcast on August 9th, 2012.
+Join us today for a very special Mars webcast!
+We will have our staff scientists talking about new images from Mars, and the cameras that take those pictures.
+We also have two special musical guests joining us; Thomas Dolby will sing in the show, and Reggie Watts will sing us out!
 El Exploratorium presentará una serie extensa de webcasts y programas relacionados a la misión de la NASA llamada “Mars Science Laboratory” o el laboratorio de ciencia del planeta Marte.
 Luego de un viaje espacial de 8 meses, el flamante rastreador de Marte, el astromóvil Curiosidad, aterrizara en la superficie marciana y comenzará su investigación y búsqueda de lugares que puedan haber albergado, o todavía alberguen, alguna forma de vida orgánica.

 Nuestros científicos y otros expertos estarán atentos a los descubrimientos de Curiosidad y compartirán con Ustedes las mas recientes noticias e imágenes de Marte.